Here’s how to use xlsexport() function.

 Description:

-Write a sequence into an Excel file object.
+Write a sequence/cursor to an Excel file object.

 Syntax: